 Throughout the war the Loch Ewe and Gairloch district was subject to restrictions.
-Checkpoints or barriers were set up at Inverness Station, Achnasheen, Glen Docherty (with mined culverts), Achtercairn at the Wildcat StoreB and Laide Post Office.
+Checkpoints or barriers were set up at Inverness Station, Achnasheen, Glen Docherty (with mined culverts), Achtercairn at the Wildcat Store^B and Laide Post Office.
 The Achtercairn barrier disappeared one day, and suspicion fell on a local who was thought to have Nazi sympathies; but nothing was proved until years later part of the missing barrier was found under the floorboards of his house.
 Many local buildings were commandeered, including Gairloch Hotel as a hospital and Loch Maree Hotel as a rest place for officers.
-Pool House was a YMCA, useful for soldiers on leave.
-There were army campsA beyond the new Gairloch cemetery (the Golf Club was a NAAFI), near the shore in Strath, and near
+Pool House was for a time a YMCA, useful for soldiers on leave.
+There were army camps^A beyond the new Gairloch cemetery (the Golf Club was a NAAFI), near the shore in Strath20, and near make a wedding dress with!).

-In wartime life is disrupted but full of interest - and tragedy make a wedding dress with!).
 There seems to have been an unprecedented buzz about the place: the local people felt that they were in the front line, contributing willingly to the war effort.
 There were many memorable episodes: for example, the crash-landing at Big Sand of a Spitfire which was flying from Orkney to Shetland, or the stray anti-aircraft shell which blew a patch of cabbages onto a Lonemore roof.

-Loch Tollie.
+Loch Tollie18.
 Recently-built holiday homes were taken over for officers.
 Military personnel outnumbered locals 3 to 1, including detachments of Welsh, Polish, Indian and Honduran troops, some of whom found the climate hard to bear.